The Piney - Armidale State Forest

 There’s one main climb through IGOR and Rooty Hill to get you up to the peak at just over 1,000m.
 Once you’ve crunched the grind it’s into the rock gardens of Angry Eyes and The Fort, all meshed together with single track.
 The forest thins a little and heads into the tech structures from Decked Skinny to Wibble-Wobble.
-A few “bridges” (a strong word) including the fabled Lucy’s Leap, gets you tracking the creek line.
-You leave the forest over the fence on The Gnarly Knock Over, not for the faint hearted – unsure - take the B Line.
+A few bridges including the fabled Lucy’s Leap, gets you tracking the creek line.
+You leave the forest over the fence on The Gnarly Knock Over.

 The track changes to open single track and then feeding onto the only long section of vehicle track allowing a slow steady climb along The Strip to the start of the fast pine forest section Big Dog’s Den.

 The best way to get onto the track is a warm-up ride north out along Rockvale Rd, 4.9 kms from the Erskine Rd interestion, to the third entrance on the right into The Piney (Armidale State Forest).
 If you’re feeling a bit spongy and the climb out of town on the tar doesn’t constitute mountain biking then there’s parking at the entrance.
 As The Piney is vehicle free you need to ride 350m along the main access road into the forest to reach the start of Snakes n’ Ladders.
 Watch for the plastic white signs with black arrows that mark the trail head.